Sean B. Crotty

 Defense Trial Counsel

-Sean B. Crotty has been practicing law in Chicago for nearly two decades.
+Sean B. Crotty has been practicing law in Chicago for over two decades.
 He focuses his practice on four principal areas: complex commercial litigation, executive compensation, employment disputes, and business counseling.

 Complex Commercial Litigation